NASM - The Netwide Assembler

 Only the first argument is required.

-If the number of digits is negative, NASM will add additional digits if needed, if positive the string is truncated to the number of digits specified.
-0 is treated as –1, except that the input number 0 generates an empty string (thus, the first digit will never be zero.)
+If the number of digits is negative, NASM will add additional digits if needed; if positive the string is truncated to the number of digits specified.
+0 is treated as –1, except that the input number 0 always generates an empty string (thus, the first digit will never be zero), even if the base given is negative.

 The full 64-symbol set used is, in order: